 Students voiced several concerns about the earlier date without a corresponding earlier start to the semester.
 For example, the compressed time frame would have caused seniors to receive their actual diplomas in the mail after commencement, instead of during the ceremony.
 College administrators and students worked together to find solutions, which resulted in the earlier start for spring semester.

 “Your thoughtful feedback over the past few weeks gave us much to think about,” said Sally Selden, vice president and dean for academic affairs, in an e-mail to students.
-“We recognized the challenges posed by a compressed exam week, and we learned that you cherish the tradition that Lynchburg College is one of only a few institutions to actually award a diploma as our graduating seniors cross the stage.”
+“We recognized the challenges posed by a compressed exam week, and we learned that you cherish the tradition that University of Lynchburg is one of only a few institutions to actually award a diploma as our graduating seniors cross the stage.”

 Jennifer Lynch, president of the Class of 2016, played an integral role in the discussions.
 She surveyed seniors and their families to receive feedback and collect proposed solutions.
 She was glad to see her classmates come together constructively to find solutions to the scheduling challenges.
 “I cannot even begin to tell you how proud I am to have served as president of this class during this time,” she said.